-A couple of weeks ago, I made what turned out to be an inspired decision, to attend a TALK (Third Age Learning at Kwantlen) presentation.
-Author Bruce Grierson shared his life-altering and improving experiences when he became Olga's side-kick in order to research and write What Makes Olga Run?
+A couple of weeks ago, I made an inspired decision to attend a TALK (Third Age Learning at Kwantlen) presentation.
+Author Bruce Grierson shared his life-altering and life-improving experiences when he became Olga's side-kick in order to research and write What Makes Olga Run?

 As Bruce said: